 We factored in how durable the tent was, how easy setup was, the amount of headroom it offered, and any other features the tent came with we liked.

-- Mesh ceiling for great views.
+- Mesh ceiling for ventilation and bedtime views

-- Issues with zipper on older models.
+- Issues with zipper on older models

-- Not designed for bad weather.
+- Not designed for bad weather

 The main feature of the CORE 9-Person model that blew us away was the incredible mesh roof.
 This lets the hot air in the tent escape but also gives unrivaled views of the night’s sky with the rainfly off.